 Thanks to its diversity and the complementarity of its experiences, ENGIE’s Board of Directors takes into account the interests of all its stakeholders, including its shareholders, to meet the challenges that are revolutionising the energy world.

-Since the General Meeting of 17 May 2019, ENGIE’s Board of Directors is composed of 14 members.
-In accordance with the Afep-Medef Code, 6 Directors are considered independent, i.e. a rate of 60% (1).
-ENGIE also ensures a balanced representation of women and men in the Board: 5 of its members are women (2).
+ENGIE’s Board of Directors is composed of 13 members.
+In accordance with the Afep-Medef Code, 6 Directors are considered independent, i.e. a rate of 67% (1).
+ENGIE also ensures a balanced representation of women and men in the Board: 4 of its members are women (2).
 ENGIE also seeks to strengthen the diversity and international experience of its Board of Directors.
 4 nationalities are represented in its midst.

 Composition of the Board of Directors

-- 2 Directors appointed by the General Meeting of Shareholders on the recommendation of the French State.
+- 2 Directors elected by the General Meeting of Shareholders on the recommendation of the French State.

 - 1 Director representing the French State.

-- 3 Directors representing the employees of the Group.
+- 3 elected Directors elected the employees of the Group.

 - 1 Director representing employee shareholders of the Group (elected by the General Meeting of Shareholders).